tonysy/Deep-Feature-Flow-Segmentation/README.md

-# Deep Feature Flow for Video Semantic Segmentation based on Deeplab V2
+# Deep Feature Flow for Video Semantic Segmentation
+Based on Deeplab V2

 ## 1. Setup environment
 - If you use our dockerfile, you can run the code easily.